Last updated on July 3, 2023 by Wandering our World

 - If you are walking a trail, make sure you choose to camp in a place that won’t be in any other hiker’s or walker’s way.

 - When wild camping in Normandy you must never make a campfire.
-For cooking, use a storm cooker.
-Our recommendation would be the Swedish brand Trangia, as their storm cookers are safe and virtually indestructible.
+Instead of building campfires, you could use a storm cooker for cooking – but check local laws first.
+Then there is much less wildfire risk and you can cook knowing that the fire is contained.
+We believe the best ones on the market are Trangia storm cookers.
 Portable solar ovens, like this one by GoSun, are also a good fuel-less option.

 - Take any rubbish with you, and leave your camping spot exactly the way you found it.

 Some Of The Best Places To Visit When Camping In Normandy

 Marking a turning point in World War II, Omaha Beach is famous for the devastating but successful Normandy landings.

 This place is serene with its long sandy beaches, and if you didn’t know the history, it’s hard to imagine what went on here.